A backup system for holding elections without government involvement

 No distant capital – Let’s drain the swamp completely

-The US Constitution that the entire “Free World” copied
+Regarding the 1789 US Constitution that the entire “Free World” copied

 1/ It allowed slavery in the land of the free.

-2/ It was not only written without a bill of rights, its authors went by horse to the 13 state approval (ratifying) conventions to campaign for their new constitution — while at the same time campaigning against including a bill of rights.
+3/ It was not only written without a bill of rights, its authors went by horse to the 13 state approval (ratifying) conventions to campaign for their new constitution — while at the same time campaigning against including a bill of rights.
 History records their many speeches as the Federalist Papers.
 The states fortunately didn’t listen and put-together their own a bill of rights .

-3/ Section 1.2 of the US constitution says: “The number of representatives shall not exceed one for every 30,000, but each state shall have at least one representative.”
+4/ It allows for as few as 1 representative per state.
+This is in Section 1.2 which says: “but each State shall have at least one Representative”.
+How on earth did such an oligarchic clause get into America’s second constitution of 1789?
 How can the US Constitution be so tolerant of oligarchy?
 One representative per state?
 How can this be?
 Were the authors of the US constitution secretly angling for a future oligarchy of only 3 lawmakers per state?
 Was the current US constitution written to ensure our freedoms, or to eliminate them?
-My website explains several more unforgivable “mistakes” in the current US constitution.

 The US began with one lawmaker per 1,200 people